KGQA/QALD_9_plus/README.md

-# QALD+ Dataset
+# QALD+ Dataset Description

-QALD+ Dataset for Knowledge Graph Question Answering
+QALD+ is the dataset for Knowledge Graph Question Answering (KGQA) based on well-known [QALD-9](https://github.com/ag-sc/QALD/tree/master/9/data).

+QALD+ enables to train and test KGQA systems over DBpedia and Wikidata using questions in 8 different languages.

+Some of the questions have several alternative writings in particular languages which enables to evaluate the robustness of KGQA systems and train paraphrasing models.

+As the questions' translations were provided by native speakers, they are considered as "gold standard", therefore, machine translation tools can be trained and evaluated on the dataset.

+# Dataset Statistics

+# Cite

+To Be Done

 # Licence